IBM/netezza-utils/bnr-utils/nz_s3Connector/README.txt

                         used as database.
    o directory       : path under which database backup data files are present.
 In example below,
-                     /nzscratch/db2 is used as directory. o connector arguments   : connector arguement such as ACCESS_KEY_ID, BUCKET_URL, DEFAULT_REGION,
+                     /nzscratch/db2 is used as directory. o connector arguments   : connector arguement such as -access-key, -secret-key, -region, -bucket-url.
-                              SECRET_ACCESS_KEY, UNIQUE_ID.
-ENDPOINT is mandatory
-                              to connect to IBM cloud.
-   o npshost         : nps hostname where backup data files are present.
-In example below,
-                     santro1.fyre.ibm.com is used as npshost. o upload          : to specify that you need to upload the files to cloud. o backupset       : a backupset ID, as displayed in the backup history report.
+                             -endpoint is mandatory to connect to IBM cloud. o npshost         : nps hostname where backup data files are present. o upload          : to specify that you need to upload the files to cloud. o backupset       : a backupset ID, as displayed in the backup history report.
 If omitted then all the files from the directory would be uploaded.
 In example below,20191127100647 is